 LinkedIn is where you know exactly who’s reading your content.
 You can see their faces, their job titles, their companies.
 That makes it the most personal of the public platforms, paradoxically.
 You’re not shouting into a void; you’re talking to people you’ve chosen to connect with.

 The content that works here is professional but personal.
 Not corporate jargon, not motivational quotes.
 Real opinions, real experiences, real lessons.
-I write about investing, building businesses, AI, and sometimes padel.
-The key is: anything I post on LinkedIn, I’d be comfortable with a business partner, a client, or a journalist reading.
+I write about investing, building businesses, AI, and sometimes padel on LinkedIn.
+The key is: anything I post there, I’d be comfortable with a business partner, a client, or a journalist reading.
 It’s personal without being vulnerable.

 LinkedIn is distribution, not the destination.
 Write the deep article on your blog, then extract the sharpest insight for a LinkedIn post that links back.